 Canada and France are some of the best places to hone your talent due to their soft snow and favorable terrain.
 There are also plenty of learning institutions where you can get a credible certification.

-When the winter season melts away, you get to sample the different cultures in the spring seasons with the friends you made in winter.
+When the winter season melts away, you get to sample the different cultures in the spring season with the friends you made in winter.

 8. Tour Director

 There are many facets to a career as a tour director, including being a historical, adventurer, or freelance guide.
 Being a people person will ensure you flourish in your career as a tour director.

-Being a tour director presents you with an opportunity to share mutual interests with other like-minded travelers.
+Being a tour director allows you to share mutual interests with other like-minded travelers.
 Whether traveling for leisure or work, you keep on collecting nuggets to share with your next batch of tourists.

 9. Foreign Service Travel Jobs